KittyGiraudel/sass-guidelines/index.md

 [Sass' first commit](https://github.com/hcatlin/sass/commit/fa5048ba405619273e474a50400c7243fbff54fe) goes back as far as late 2006, over 8 years ago.
 Needless to say it has come a long way since then.
 Initially developed in Ruby, varied ports popped up here and there.
 The most successful one, [LibSass](https://github.com/sass/libsass) (written in C) is now close to being fully compatible with the original Ruby version.

 In 2014, [Ruby Sass and LibSass teams decided to wait for both versions to sync up before moving forward](https://github.com/sass/libsass/wiki/The-LibSass-Compatibility-Plan).
 Since then, LibSass has been actively releasing versions to have feature-parity with its older brother.
 The last remaining inconsistencies are gathered and listed by myself under the [Sass-Compatibility](http://sass-compatibility.github.io) project.
 If you are aware of an incompatibility between the two versions that is not listed, please be kind enough to open an issue.

-Now when it comes to choosing your compiler, it doesn't really matter.
+Coming back to choosing your compiler.
 Actually, it is really up to your project.
 If it is a Ruby on Rails project, you better use Ruby Sass, which is perfectly suited for such a case.
+Also know that Ruby Sass will always be the reference implementation and will always lead LibSass in features.

-On the other hand, LibSass is mostly dedicated to being wrapped.
-So if you want to use anything but Ruby, for instance NodeJS, [node-sass](https://github.com/sass/node-sass) is all chosen.
-Also the major benefit of using LibSass is its speed: it is blazingly fast compared to Ruby Sass.
+On non-Ruby project that need a workflow integration, LibSass will probably be a better idea since it is mostly dedicated to being wrapped.
+So if you want to use, let's say NodeJS, [node-sass](https://github.com/sass/node-sass) is all chosen.